RoboticExplorationLab/Altro.jl/docs/src/quickstart.md

 using StaticArrays, LinearAlgebra
-const TO = TrajectoryOptimization const RD = RobotDynamics
+const TO = TrajectoryOptimization const RD = RobotDynamics nothing # hide
 ```

 ## 2. Set up the dynamics model
 We now define our dynamics model using RobotDynamics.jl.
 We define a new type `Car`
-that inherits from `RobotDynamics.AbstractModel`.
+that inherits from `RobotDynamics.ContinuousDynamics`.
 We can store any of our model
 parameters in this type.
 After defining the state and control dimensions and the
 continuous dynamics, we're done defining our model.
 Integration of the dynamics
 and the dynamics derivatives can be done automatically.

 ```@example car
+using ForwardDiff  # needed for @autodiff using FiniteDiff   # needed for @autodiff

-struct DubinsCar <: AbstractModel end RD.state_dim(::DubinsCar) = 3
+RD.@autodiff struct DubinsCar <: RD.ContinuousDynamics end
+RD.state_dim(::DubinsCar) = 3
 RD.control_dim(::DubinsCar) = 2